 JavaFX Scene Builder User Guide

-The Library panel, shown in Figure 6-1, is located on the left side of the Main window.
-You can hide the Library panel, along with the Hierarchy panel, by selecting View from the Main menu and then selecting Hide Left Side Panel.
+The Library panel, shown in Figure 7-1, is located on the left side of the Main window.
+You can hide the Library panel by selecting View from the Main menu and then selecting Hide Library or Hide Left Side Panel to hide it along with the Hierarchy panel.
 The Library panel includes the list of Containers, Controls, Popup Controls, Menu Content, Shapes, and Charts elements that are available in JavaFX Scene Builder.
-These GUI elements are the same UI elements that are delivered with the JavaFX platform.
+These UI elements are the same UI elements that are delivered with the JavaFX platform.

-As mentioned earlier, when you open an empty FXML template, it contains an AnchorPane as the default root container.
-You can add onto that AnchorPane as many containers or GUI elements as needed for your FXML layout.
+As mentioned earlier, when you open a new FXML layout in Scene Builder, it contains an AnchorPane as the default root container.
+You can use other root containers as well.
+You can add onto that root container as many containers or UI elements as needed for your FXML layout.

 To add one of the UI elements from the Library panel, you select an item from the list on the panel and drag it onto the Content panel.
-Pressing the Enter key or double-clicking an item in the Library panel is equivalent to choosing the Insert command from the Menu bar or the Add command, if the highlighted element in the Library is a Popup Control.
+You can also press the Enter key or double-click a selected item in the Library panel to add it to the Content panel.
+Either of these actions is equivalent to choosing the Insert command from the Menu bar, or choosing Modify and then Add command if the highlighted element in the Library is a Popup Control.

-Use the Search box on the top right corner of the panel to filter the list of elements available in the Library.
+Use the Search field, located at the top right corner of the panel, to filter the list of elements available in the Library.
 For example, typing

-button in the Search box displays all the button type elements.
+button in the Search field displays all the button type elements.

 The following sections discuss some of the container elements that are available in the Library panel and how to maximize their usage in the JavaFX Scene Builder tool.
 Also described are custom and unknown types.
-To learn more about all the other GUI elements offered with the JavaFX SDK platform, see the JavaFX API documentation.
+To learn more about all the other UI elements offered with the JavaFX SDK platform, see the

 Grid Pane Container

-The Grid Pane container enables you to create a flexible layout of GUI elements that are organized in rows and columns.
-Use the Grid Pane in your layout by selecting Grid Pane 2x3 from the Container section of the Library panel and dragging it to the Content panel.
-You can then add other GUI elements within the Grid Pane container, and elements are automatically arranged based on the padding, gap, and other properties.
+The Grid Pane container enables you to create a flexible layout of UI elements that are organized in rows and columns.
+Use the Grid Pane in your layout by selecting Grid Pane from the Container section of the Library panel and dragging it to the Content panel.
+You can then add other UI elements within the Grid Pane container, and elements are automatically arranged based on the padding, gap, and other properties.

-The Layout section of the Inspector also enables you to modify the selected Grid Pane.
-The properties related to the selected row or column are displayed and can be managed in the GridPane Rows or GridPane Columns sections.
-You can add a column or row by using the button with the plus (+) sign.
-Remove or add a column or row by using the button with the minus (-) sign.
-To move a row up or down and a column left or right, use the button with the down arrow.
+The Layout section of the Inspector panel also enables you to modify the currently selected Grid Pane.
+The properties related to the selected row or column are displayed and can be managed in the GridPane Row or GridPane Column section.

 Border Pane Container

-The Border Pane container enables you to layout GUI elements in the top, right, left, bottom, and center positions of the container.
+The Border Pane container enables you to layout UI elements in the top, right, left, bottom, and center positions of the container.
 Use the Border Pane in your layout by selecting the BorderPane element from the Container section of the Library panel and dragging it to the Content panel.
-Figure 6-5 shows the Hierarchy panel after the BorderPane element is added.
+Figure 7-5 shows the Hierarchy panel after the BorderPane element is added.

-You can add a GUI element to the Border Pane container by dragging it from the Library panel onto the specific position in the Border Pane.
-You can also drag an element from the Library panel to the Hierarchy panel, as shown in Figure 6-6.
-Notice that when the element is dragged over a target layer in the Hierarchy panel, the layer's corresponding position in the Border Pane changes to a darker shade in color, as shown on the right side of Figure 6-6.
+You can add a UI element to the Border Pane container by dragging it from the Library panel onto the specific position in the Border Pane.
+You can also drag an element from the Library panel to the Hierarchy panel, as shown in Figure 7-6.
+Notice that when the element is dragged over a target layer in the Hierarchy panel, the layer's corresponding position in the Border Pane changes to a darker shade in color, as shown on the right side of Figure 7-6.

 Tab Pane Container